Ukraine Updates: Kyiv 'destroying the Enemy,' Zelenskyy Says | 📰 LatestLY

 Russia expanding defensive lines in occupied areas: UK intelligence

-"This includes an extensive zone of defences of 9 kilometres (5.59 miles) in length, 3.5 km north of the town Armyansk, on the narrow bridge of land connecting Crimea to the Kherson region," the MoD stressed in its daily intelligence briefing.
+"This includes an extensive zone of defences of 9 km in length, 3.5 km north of the town Armyansk, on the narrow bridge of land connecting Crimea to the Kherson region," the MoD stressed in its daily intelligence briefing.

 "Russia continues to see maintaining control of the peninsula as a top political priority," the MoD said.